Registering with a GP

 If you have problems with your eye health like injuries, pain, swelling, visual loss or disturbance you should book an appointment with an optometrist.

 Organ donation in Wales

 On 1 December 2015 the law around organ donation in Wales changed.
-This will apply to everyone who is resident in Wales for more than 12 months - including international students.
+This will apply to everyone who is resident in Wales for more than 12 months, including international students.
 You may be asked if you wish to opt out of the default NHS organ donor registration, you can submit your preference on the website.